 In this section, we revisit the stylized facts from cross-country panel data that motivate our study.
-As mentioned, there exists an established empirical literature that examines the relationship between government spending and economic growth.
-While many of the early studies found either a positive, a negative or even an insignificant effect of government spending on economic growth, the more recent studies that account for the government's budget constraint find an inverted-U relationship between government spending and economic growth; see Coayla (2021) for a recent review.
+There exists an established empirical literature that examines the relationship between government spending and economic growth.
+While many of the early studies found either a positive, a negative or even an insignificant effect of government spending on economic growth, the more recent studies that account for the government's budget constraint find a hump-shaped relationship between government spending and economic growth; see Coayla (2021) for a recent review.
 As stated, this result validates the Barro (1990) insight.
-It is useful to review the existing evidence with the most recent data and establish firmly the inverted-U relation between public spending and economic growth.
-This relation provides one of the main motivations for our theoretical investigation.
+It is useful to review the existing evidence with recent data and provide fresh support for the hump-shaped relation between public spending and economic growth.
+This relation is the key empirical fact that informs and disciplines our theoretical exercise.